 Research & development

-Needs to research into a better way of handling bigger data files that depend on GeoJson type.
+Needs to research into a better way of handling bigger data files like GTFS that depend on GeoJson type.

 Reflection

 Personal reflection

 During my internship project period, I have gained significant knowledge and experience in a professional field of ICT.
 The hands-on experience allowed me to apply my theoretical knowledge from Fontys to real world scenarios, enhancing my development in problem-solving skills and technical proficiency.
 I noticed an improvement to my ability to design, implement which aligns with my personal development goals of becoming a full stack developer.
 The internship has also provided me with a better understanding of communication and project management within professional environment.